Kulanui Hale

 No analysis available

-I searched for numeric owner-occupancy references like "80% owner occupied" as well as qualitative phrases such as "majority owner occupied" or "highly owner occupied."
-The remarks do not provide a building-wide owner-occupancy rate.
-An "original owner unit" appears in one listing, but that is not enough to estimate the overall percentage.
+I searched for numeric owner-occupancy references such as "80% owner occupied" as well as qualitative descriptions like "majority owner occupied" or "highly owner occupied."
+The remarks only mention an "original owner unit," which is about one unit and not the building-wide occupancy rate, so the building-level owner-occupancy percentage remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.